rocky-linux/documentation/docs/guides/database/database_mariadb-server.md

 Reload privilege tables now?
 [Y/n]
 ```

-Again, simply hit 'Enter' to do this.
-If all goes well, you should receive this message:
+Again, hit 'Enter' to do this.
+If all goes well, you will receive this message:

 ```
  ...
 Success!